Sport in New South Wales: Rugby league

-Sydneysiders view rugby league football - usually called football, footy or simply league - as a sporting tradition within the city.
-This stems back from the earlier colonial days of the city where the city and its cultural were largely dictated by wealthy Englishmen whom traditionally played and were supporters of the Rugby code of football, which was largely advertised and passed on to the people of Sydney, including the working class who in back in England largely played soccer.
+Sydneysiders view rugby league football – usually called football, footy or simply league – as a sporting tradition within the city.
+This stems back from the earlier colonial days of the city when the city and its culture were largely dictated by wealthy Englishmen who traditionally played and were supporters of the Rugby code of football, which was largely advertised and passed on to the people of Sydney, including the working class who in back in England largely played soccer.
 In the early 1900s some Rugby footballers started to agitate to receive match payments.
 There was widespread disagreement as to whether or not this should happen.
 The working class strongly believed it was a good idea and that the players should at least share in some of the money which was filling the coffers of the governing body, whilst the middle class were more hesitant to do so.
-However the Rugby Football Union would not countenance payments of any sort, even 'broken time' payments for a player whilst an injury made him unable to work was deemed the 'thin edge of the wedge' for professionalism.
+However, the Rugby Football Union would not countenance payments of any sort, even 'broken time' payments for a player whilst an injury made him unable to work was deemed the 'thin edge of the wedge' for professionalism.
 This resulted in a split similar to what had occurred in England, and the working class formed their own competition, the Rugby League, which followed the same rules as the equivalent breakaway competition in England.
 The game quickly grew a working-class following, and has been a Sydney tradition ever since.
 Rugby league is the most attended and viewed sport in the state by a wide margin.

-The headquarters of the Australian Rugby League and National Rugby League (NRL) are in Sydney, which is home to 9 of the 16 National Rugby League (NRL) football clubs (Sydney Roosters, South Sydney Rabbitohs, Parramatta Eels, Cronulla Sharks, Wests Tigers, Penrith Panthers, Bulldogs and Manly-Warringah Sea Eagles), as well as being the northern home of the St George Illawarra Dragons, which is half-based in Wollongong.
+The headquarters of the Australian Rugby League and National Rugby League (NRL) are in Sydney, which is home to nine of the 17 National Rugby League (NRL) football clubs (Canterbury-Bankstown Bulldogs, Cronulla-Sutherland Sharks, Manly-Warringah Sea Eagles, Parramatta Eels, Penrith Panthers, South Sydney Rabbitohs, Sydney Roosters and Wests Tigers), as well as being the northern home of the St George Illawarra Dragons, which is half-based in Wollongong.
 A tenth team, the Newcastle Knights are located in Newcastle.

 The premier state-level league is the New South Wales Cup, involving reserve teams from NSW and Canberra based NRL clubs as well as the first teams from other clubs.
 Country football is overseen by the New South Wales Country Rugby League.
 Annual matches between City vs Country Origin teams are held.

 The annual State of Origin series between the New South Wales Blues and the Queensland Maroons is a popular sporting event in NSW.
 Sydney has hosted many State of Origin matches since the series began in 1980.
-The three game series are held in Sydney and Brisbane with the first and third games in one city and the second in the other.
+The three-game series are held in Sydney and Brisbane with the first and third games in one city and the second in the other.
 These rotate every year, so if two games are played in Sydney one year, then those games are played in Brisbane the next.